julmon/pg_track_slow_queries/README.md

 # pg_track_slow_queries

 PostgreSQL (9.5+) extension for slow queries tracking.
-This extension logs SQL queries and related informations into dedicated file, only if query execution duration exceeds a certain amount of time.
-Logged query list can be retreive using SQL function `pg_track_slow_queries()`.
+This extension logs SQL queries and related information into dedicated file, only if query execution duration exceeds a certain amount of time.
+Logged query list can be retrieve using SQL function `pg_track_slow_queries()`.
 Log file can be truncated with `pg_track_slow_queries_reset()`.

 ## Status